Corinne Schroeder: Personal life

-Schroeder was born and raised in Elm Creek, a local urban district in the Pembina Valley Region of Manitoba, Canada.
-She has four siblings: three sisters and one brother.
-Her younger sister, Megan, also played ice hockey as a goaltender at Balmoral Hall before retiring from elite-level play in 2019 to focus on her post-secondary education.

 Schroeder completed dual bachelor's degrees with honours at Boston University, earning both a BSc in health science (magna cum laude) from the College of Health and Rehabilitation Sciences (Sargent College) and a BA in psychology (cum laude).
 She holds an MBA from Quinnipiac University and has expressed interest in starting a physical-therapy practice after her playing career has ended.